sxpydo/sxpydo/README.md

 - 😄 Pronouns: she/her
 - 🔭 I’m currently working on projects to upskill on existing and new programming languages.
 - 🌱 I’m currently learning Python and JavaScript.
-- ⚡ Fun fact: Other than learning programming languages, I can speak 3 languages and currently learning lang #4 - BSL
+- ⚡ Fun fact: Outside from the working and studying, I am a part time Aerialist 🤸🏾‍♀️
-- 👩🏾‍💻 Bits and bobs: Bird watcher, Aerialist, Linguist, Yogi, Cat lover, Latin dancer and an spontaneous young lady, with the constant travel bug.
+- 👩🏾‍💻 Bits and bobs: Bird watcher, Aerialist, Linguist, Yogi, Cat lover, Digital nerd, Latin dancer with the constant travel bug.
 - 📫 How to reach me: Connect either on LinkedIn: https://www.linkedin.com/in/shavana-peynado-a22a921a2 or Instagram: sxpydo

 🔨 Improvements, advice and feedback appreciated! 🔨